ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 experiments in creating a gold-standard dataset for named-entity recognition, and my hopes for the future of Tagalog NLP.

-I will focus on **named-entity recognition (NER)** because it has a lot of practical applications and more work still needs to be done on Tagalog NER.
+I will focus on **named-entity recognition (NER)** because it has a lot of practical applications and more work still needs to be done on that NLP task.

 ## <a id="corpora"></a>Tagalog NER corpora is scarce